 Twelve miles south of Plymouth Sound lies a treacherous reef responsible for wrecking many a vessel.
 The Eddystone tower we see today is the fourth built on that site, the remains of the third, colloquially known as ‘Smeaton’s Stump’, standing alongside like a nervous younger brother.
 Like all the sea towers in England and Wales, Eddystone’s interior is accessible only by permission of Trinity House (Scotland’s lights are cared for by the Northern Lighthouse Board).
 Nowadays, there’s a helipad on top so mechanics and other visiting personnel can land safely.

 Walking: For a bird’s eye view of the coastline, take the 2m (3.3km) circular path from Rame Head chapel car park.
-This short loop has some ups and downs but is classed as easy and there’s terrific bird watching to be had.
 Eddystone should just be visible.
+This short loop has some ups and downs but is classed as easy and there’s terrific bird watching to be had if you're after a great nature holiday in the UK.

 7. Wolf Rock Lighthouse, Scilly Isles